-Sponsor: Heron Therapeutics, Inc. Protocol Number: HTX-011-302 Name of Investigational Product: HTX-011 (bupivacaine and meloxicam extended-release solution) 2.5%/0.075% Protocol Title: A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Open Inguinal Herniorrhaphy Name of Active Ingredients: bupivacaine and meloxicam Phase of Development: 3 postanesthesia care unit (PACU).
-Subjects will remain in the hospital/research facility for a minimum of 72 hours after the start of study drug administration to undergo postoperative assessments.
-After the 72-hour assessments have been completed, subjects may be discharged.
-Subjects will return to the study site on Days 10 and 28 to complete follow-up assessments.
+Sponsor: Heron Therapeutics, Inc. Protocol Number: HTX-011-301 Name of Investigational Product: Protocol Title: HTX-011 (bupivacaine and meloxicam extended-release solution) 2.5%/0.075% A Phase 3, Randomized, Double-Blind, Saline Placebo- and Active-Controlled, Multicenter Study of HTX-011 via Local Administration for Postoperative Analgesia and Decreased Opioid Use Following Unilateral Simple Bunionectomy Name of Active Ingredients: Phase of Development: 3 bupivacaine and meloxicam site on Days 10 and 28 to complete follow-up assessments.
+In addition, subjects will return for a Safety Follow-Up on Day 42.